 They recommend you call a few weeks in advance to book your time in the library.
 You can call them directly at 415.227.8666.

 The Cartoon Art Museum in San Francisco also hosts a number of special events.
-One of the most interesting is their Saturday Drop In Class.
-They host these once or twice a month between 1pm and 3pm on Saturday afternoon.
+Two of their most popular classes are their Saturday Morning Cartooning and Teen Art Titans.

 The Saturday Morning Cartooning class offers kids the chance to learn more about writing and designing their own cartoons.
 Topics include tips to create the perfect character and how to pull the story together in writing.
 You can sign up for just one class or an entire season of classes.
 This is an introductory level class.

 The Teen Art Titans class is an intermediate class for kids that already have a great grasp for creating their unique characters and working on their comics.
 In this class, your child will learn how to take their concept and turn them into a mini-comic strip.
 You can sign up for just one session or an entire series of sessions.

 You will find them at 781 Beach Street in Fisherman's Wharf.
 It's located on the western side of the district near Buena Vista Cafe and Ghirardelli Square.

 You can easily get here on foot from any location in Fisherman's Wharf.
 You can also take the Powell/Hyde Cable Car from Union Square.
 It's right across the street from the final stop on this route.

 You will find several places to park with just a few blocks of the Cartoon Art Museum in San Francisco.
 These are a few of the best options nearby.